Manaslu Circuit Trek

 The best way to travel in Nepal is to have Nepali rupees (NPR) with you, to avoid unnecessary scams, and the burden of calculating your currency with Nepali rupees, all the time.
 1 USD = 132 NPR; this is the standard foreign currency rate, which you can exchange while being in Kathmandu, soon after you arrive in Nepal, at many exchange shops.
 Or else, you can withdraw the money from any ATMs available in Kathmandu, as there are many in Nepal.
 Also, sometimes, the ATMs might not work due to a bank issue or the machine itself; hence, the best option is to exchange the currency at money exchange shops.

-On the other hand, while trekking in Nepal, the most effective way is to bring NPR (Nepali rupees), from Kathmandu or Pokhara, wherever you are staying, as ATMs do not work up there, nor the debit or credit cards.
+On the other hand, while trekking in Nepal, the most effective way is to bring NPR (Nepali rupees) from Kathmandu or Pokhara, wherever you are staying, as ATMs do not work up there, nor do debit or credit cards.

 Booking Process